 Debt recovery via High Court enforcement

-If successful, we recover your judgment debt, your court costs, your £66 transfer up fee and interest at 8%, as well as the enforcement costs, from the defendant.
+If successful, we recover your judgment debt, your court costs, your £66 court fee for the writ and interest at 8%, as well as the enforcement costs, from the defendant.

 HCEO fees are recovered from the judgment debtor when enforcement is successful.
 If enforcement is unsuccessful, the judgment creditor only has to pay a Compliance fee.
 You do not pay any other costs associated with the enforcement of your writ.